astronomer/docs/learn/dags.md

 There are parameters that relate to **Jinja templating**, such as:

-- `template_searchpath`: A list of folders where [Jinja](templating.md) will look for templates.
+- `template_searchpath`: A list of folders where [Jinja](templating.md) looks for templates.
 The path of the DAG file is included by default.
 - `render_template_as_native_obj`: Whether to render Jinja templates as native Python objects instead of strings.
 Defaults to `False`.
-- `user_defined_macros`: A dictionary of macros that will be available in the DAG's Jinja templates.
+- `user_defined_macros`: A dictionary of macros that are available in the DAG's Jinja templates.
 Use `user_defined_filters` to add filters and `jinja_environment_kwargs` for additional Jinja configuration.
 See [Macros: using custom functions and variables in templates](templating.md#macros-using-custom-functions-and-variables-in-templates).

 Two other helpful parameters relate to **scaling** in Airflow.
 For more information see [Scaling Airflow to optimize performance](airflow-scaling-workers.md):